robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 Dealing with many negligible weights
 ------------------------------------

-From experience, I have found that mean-variance optimisation often sets many of the asset weights to be zero.
+From experience, I have found that mean-variance optimization often sets many of the asset weights to be zero.
 This may not be ideal if you need to have a certain number of positions in your portfolio, for diversification purposes or otherwise.

 To combat this, I have introduced an objective function which borrows the idea of regularisation from machine learning.
-Essentially, by adding an additional cost function to the objective, you can 'encourage' the optimiser to choose different weights (mathematical details are provided in the :ref:`L2-Regularisation` section).
+Essentially, by adding an additional cost function to the objective, you can 'encourage' the optimizer to choose different weights (mathematical details are provided in the :ref:`L2-Regularisation` section).
 To use this feature, change the ``gamma`` parameter::